 We absolutely love our guides who dedicate their lives to showing people how to see sacred, wild places through their eyes.
-Our guides, who are passionate, professional, avid advocates for the land and keepers of the wild, are the main facilitators that help make each trip an unforgettable one.
+Our guides are passionate, professional, avid advocates for the land and keepers of the wild.
+They facilitate experiences to help make each trip an unforgettable one.

 Ian Mauhs is here to share with us his passion and guiding knowledge to offer insight on what it is like to lead treks!

 Give us some details about you.